bluesky/tiled/docs/source/tutorials/plotly-integration.md

 # Plot Data in Plotly Chart Studio

+This tutorial illustrates how Tiled can be used to get data into a browser-based data visualization tool.

 1. Start the server in a way that accepts requests from the chart-studio frontend.

    ```